osoner/countly-documentation/faq/technical.md

 You can use a module like [node-inspector](https://github.com/node-inspector/node-inspector) if you want to go into detail.

 ##How do you calculate online users?

 Online users are unique users that we received a begin_session for and has an ongoing session extended by session_duration and/or event requests.
 We consider the user as offline as soon as we receive an end_session request for him or 60 seconds passed since last request received.

+This feature is available only for Cloud/Enterprise Editions.

+##How do calculate live users barchart?

+When you login to the dashboard, the live users chart on top right of the page shows you how many users have opened your app for the last 10 seconds.
+So if you read "80" there, that means your app has been opened by 80 users for last 10 second time frame.

+This feature is available only for Cloud/Enterprise Editions.

+## What happens if my users send my application to the background?

+As soon as your application is sent to background, the session is over.
+Session calculation doesn't involve apps that are sitting on the background, so for a session to be live, app should be running and sending data to server.

 ##How can I test my new translations and where do I put my files?
 Under countly/frontend/express/public/localization there are three folders;